MrDubliu/Spark-Scala/README.md

 # Spark-Scala
-Some code to learn Scala
+Some codes from Frank Kane (Udemy) course to learn Scala